May 22, 2023

 • Access a higher credit limit: Ramp’s sales-based underwriting leads to higher credit limits and makes approval easier on new businesses, making it the perfect business credit card for new LLCs.
 In fact, credit limits are up to 20 times higher than average.

-• Empower your employees: Give your employees their own spending accounts with spending controls and empower them to access the tools they need faster.
+• Empower your employees: Give your employees their own accounts with spending limits and empower them to access the tools they need faster.

 • Simplify your business spending: Manage all of your vendors and make automatic payments via check, ACH, and wire transfer globally.